When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 That's the Tornado Tower towards the center, another iconic building in Qatar.

-Above left: Dhows are common on the Corniche.
-For a few dollars you can ride across Doha Bay.
+Left: Dhows are common on the Corniche.
+For a few dollars you can ride

-Above center: Fishing is popular on the Corniche, too.
-Though frankly, I never saw anyone catch any fish.
+Above left: Fishing is popular on the Corniche, too, – though frankly, I never saw anyone catch a fish.

-Al Thani, who stepped down in 2013.
+Khalifa Al Thani, who stepped down in 2013.
 It was the first peaceful transfer of power of any country in the Persian Gulf.
-On the left is his
+On the

-son and current emir, Tamim bin Hamad Al Thani.
+right is his son and the current emir, Tamim bin Hamad Al Thani.

 Above left: This was my destination during my weekly walks down the Corniche, a small patch of sand that I called